FlippieHacks/FlipperZeroEuropeanPortals/README.md

 2 Browse to SD Card > apps_data > evil_portal

-3 There, you must upload the two files you find for each portal (index.html and ap.config.txt)
+3 There, you must upload the two files you find for each portal (index.html and ap.config.txt).
+YOU ONLY UPLOAD THE FILES FROM THE ONE PORTAL YOU WANT TO USE AT THAT POINT IN TIME!
+Unfortunately, you have to do this everytime you want to switch the portal you use.

 4 Now, you can Start Portal in the Evil Portal app using a WiFi dev board (official or not, doesn't matter)